In the IOGKF, one has to achieve the level of Sandan (3rd Dan) to earn the title of Sensei. Below this everybody is referred to as Senpai

 He has been to Okinawa five times and at each occasion has been personally asked by Higaonna Sensei to do a demonstration.

-He was inducted into the Australasian Martial Arts Hall of Fame, in Sydney August 2017.
+John was inducted into the World Karate Union Hall of Fame and the Australasian Martial Arts Hall of Fame in August 2017.

 John’s other sporting achievements are: 1st paraplegic in NZ to complete a full marathon.
 Represented NZ and Otago in paraplegic sport, has been active in wheelchair basketball and is still active in table tennis.